VibrationResearch/vibrationview-api-filebasedmessaging/README.md

 - Python 3.6 or higher
 - Windows operating system
 - VibrationVIEW software installed
+- VibrationVIEW automation option (VR9604) - OR - VibrationVIEW may be run in Simulation mode without any additional hardware or software
 - tkinter (included with Python)

 ## Installation